dustyburwell/dustyburwell.github.com/_drafts/built_in_inclusion.md

 Why, indeed.
 Left untended, uninclusive practices fester.
 Folks become accustomed to being able to speak and act in certain ways and begin to assign a value to that _benefit_.
-Exclusionary Words and phrases become ingrained and part of the cultural lexicon of the organization.
+Exclusionary words and phrases become ingrained and part of the cultural lexicon of the organization.
 So much so that simple word choices, something that costs us _nothing_ to alter, would take a herculean effort to dislodge from the collective vernacular.